kubermatic/kubermatic/docs/proposals/dehydration.md

 * Quickly free up resources in a resource-constrainted environment.
 * Restart work right where it was left off maybe days or even weeks ago while staying cost-efficient.
-* No maintenance for custom scripts or other automation that does similiar things.
+* No maintenance for custom scripts or other automation that does similar things.

 To make sure this feature is useful for end users, we have made the following key decisions: